 CDSC is the National Surveillance Centre for Wales.
 There are therefore topic leads for each disease subject area including gastrointestinal infections, zoonoses, respiratory infections, tuberculosis, blood borne viruses and sexually transmitted infections.
 There is a strong interest in Healthcare associated infection (HCAI) and Antimicrobial resistance (AMR) within the team and extensive surveillance work ongoing.
 Wales has a team of healthcare epidemiologists based in health boards, enabling participation in hospital surveillance and field investigations.
+In 2021 a specialty group for statistics, data science and genomics was added, providing expert statistical advice for fellows and access to data science and genomics expertise.

+Location of office: Capital Quarter in Cardiff, Wales - 10 minutes from Cardiff Central

+Station

-Location of office: Capital Quarter in Cardiff, Wales - 10 minutes from Cardiff Central Station Primary Field Supervisor: Dr Chris Williams.
-Christopher.Williams25@wales.nhs.uk Academic links: Links to Swansea University, including access to research based on the data held in the Secure Anonymised Information Linkage (SAIL) databank.
-University teaching on the Masters in Public Health (MHP) course at Cardiff
+Primary Field Supervisor: Dr Chris Williams: christopher.williams25@wales.nhs.uk the data held in the Secure Anonymised Information Linkage (SAIL) databank.
+University teaching on the Masters in Public Health (MPH)